sav-che/TL-2/Authors/Targioni Tozzetti, Adolfo {std. Ad. Targioni}.md

-> [!cite] BHL link: this entry starts at [page 167](https://www.biodiversitylibrary.org/item/103683#page/177/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 167](https://www.biodiversitylibrary.org/page/33212209) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Targioni Tozzetti, Adolfo (1823-1902), Italian entomologist, physician and botanist; professor of botany and materia medica at the Firenze hospital 1855 (1856?); professor of botany and zoology at the Institute of higher studies (later: University) of Firenze; grandson of O. Targioni Tozzetti. (*Ad.
-Targioni*).
+Targioni Tozzetti, Adolfo (1823-1902), Italian entomologist, physician and botanist; professor of botany and materia medica at the Firenze hospital 1855 (1856?); professor of botany and zoology at the Institute of higher studies (later: University) of Firenze; grandson of O. Targioni Tozzetti.
+**Abbreviated name**: *Ad.
+Targioni*

 #### Herbarium and types